realA10001986/Time-Circuits-Display/README.md

 A reminder is yearly or monthly alarm.

 To program a yearly reminder, enter 77mmddhhMM and press ENTER.
-For example: 7705150900 sets the reminder to May 15 9am.
+For example: 7705150900 sets the reminder to May 15, 9am.
 Now a reminder sound will play every year on May 15 at 9am.

 To program a monthly reminder, enter 7700ddhhMM and press ENTER.
 For example: 7700152300 sets the reminder to the 15th of each month, at 11pm.

 You can also leave out the hhMM part; in that case the time remains unchanged from a previous setting, unless both hour and minute were 0 (zero), in which case the reminder time is set to 9am.

-Note that all fields consist of two digits, and hours are entered in 24-hour notation.
+_All fields consist of two digits, and hours are entered in 24-hour notation._

 Keypad command 77 displays the programmed reminder, 770 deletes it, and 777 displays the days/hours/minutes until the next reminder.